throthe/vagrant-minecraft/README.md

 ### Run Server

-`java -Xmx1024M -Xms1024M -jar minecraft_server.1.12.2.jar nogui`
+`java -Xmx1024M -Xms2048M -jar minecraft_server.1.12.2.jar nogui`

-Should you want to start the server with it's graphical user interface you can leave out the "nogui" part.
+Should you want to start the server with it's graphical user interface you can leave out the `nogui` part.

-Paramenter:
+:exclamation: If you run your minecraft server the very first time, additional files are created within the minecraft-server directory.
+The minecraft-server will come up, but terminate with the message *You need to agree to the EULA in order to run the server.
+Go to eula.txt for more info*.
+Open the EULA with `sudo vi eula.txt` and change `eula=false` to `eula=true`.
+Save and exit the file and run the server with the above command again.
+Your minecraft-server should successfully run now.

+#### Paramenter

-Xms = initial memory size
+* -Xms = initial memory size (i.e. `-Xmx1024M`)
-Xmx = maximum memory size
+* -Xmx = maximum memory size (i.e. `-Xms2048M`)

-Add in -d64 if your server is on a 64-bit Solaris system using 64-bit Java.
+* -d64 = using 64-bit Java
-Add -o true to tell the server to run in online mode so only authenticated users can join
+* -o = run in online mode so only authenticated users can join

 To start the service :